What is challenging behaviour?

 Hft has an internal team of skilled PBS practitioners that are responsible for providing in-house support across the organisation.
-As we’re not exclusively reliant upon NHS or state provision in this area, we can respond quickly to challenges and ultimately help prevent placement breakdowns and possible out of area placements.
+This means we can respond quickly to challenges and ultimately help prevent placement breakdowns and possible out of area placements.

 What difference does this make?

 By understanding the reasons behind someone’s challenging behaviour, we can teach them new skills to explain and get what they need.
 This prevents the need for them to display challenging behaviour and helps them to live the best life possible.
 This information can then be used to develop a Positive Behaviour Support Plan to guide the care of those supporting them.

 Embracing a Positive Behavioural Support philosophy across the organisation, and ensuring that it remains at the heart of day to day operations, leads to a reduction in the levels of behaviour that challenges, and an increase in people’s quality of life.

 This means that people with learning disabilities, their families and local authority commissioners can have confidence in Hft as a provider that is good at supporting people with challenging behaviour in a variety of different settings.